chrissimpkins/glue-docs/_build/html/_sources/install.txt

 		"glue_userpath" : "<YOUR PATH>"
 	}

-Include your shell PATH settings as a colon (Unix/Linux) or semicolon (Windows) delimited string.
-Linux/Unix (including Mac OSX) users can find this by entering ``echo $SHELL`` in the terminal.
+Include your shell PATH settings as a colon (Mac OSX/Linux) or semicolon (Windows) delimited string.
+Linux/Mac OSX users can find this by entering ``echo $SHELL`` in the terminal.

-Here is an example of an appropriate PATH setting for Unix/Linux users:
+Here is an example of an appropriate PATH setting for Mac OSX/Linux users:

-**Unix/Linux**
+**Mac OSX/Linux**

 .. code:: json